Advertiser Disclosure

 11. American Airlines Cruises

 Did you know that you can book a cruise through American Airlines?
-The best part is that when you do, you’ll earn American Airlines AAdvantage miles for your purchase (in addition to any points or miles you will earn from your credit card).
+The best part is that when you do, you earn American Airlines AAdvantage miles for your purchase (in addition to any points or miles you earn from your credit card).

-• American Airlines credit cardholders will earn 2 AAdvantage miles per $1 spent on cruises booked through American Airlines (up to 20,000 miles)
+• American Airlines credit cardholders earn 2 AAdvantage miles per $1 spent on cruises booked through American Airlines (up to 20,000 miles).

-• Occasionally, additional bonus points will be offered for select cruises
+• Occasionally, AA offers additional bonus points for some cruises.

-Hot Tip: Base miles earned by booking a cruise through American Airlines will also count as Loyalty Points that help you earn American Airlines elite status.
+Base miles earned by booking a cruise through American Airlines count as loyalty points that help you earn American Airlines elite status.

-American Airlines Cruises also offers a 110% best price guarantee — if you find the exact same cruise priced lower within 48 hours of booking, you’ll be refunded 110% of the price difference.
+American Airlines Cruises also offers a 110% best price guarantee.
+If you find the exact same cruise priced lower within 48 hours of booking, you’re refunded 110% of the price difference.

 Pros and Cons of American Airlines Cruises